 Use a screwdriver to remove the four screws that hold the front baffle of the drum to the side panels.

 Lift up on the drum with one hand, and grab the dryer belt with the other.
 Slide the drum out of the dryer.

 Things You Will Need

 - Always disconnect power to appliances before attempting repairs

-- How to Fix a Whirlpool Estate Dryer That Won't Heat
+- How Fix a Dryer With No Heat

 - How to Test a Thermal Cut Off for a Dryer